 This sheltered dirt track begins at the top of the hill and connects to wheat fields.
 No cars can get down here and you feel like you are miles away from civilisation.
 I’ve also ear marked this as a good route out of the village in the event of a zombie apocalypse.

-At the end of the path are these houses.
-I would love to live in one of them!
+These houses are at the end of the path.
+I would love to live in one!

 There are free roaming chickens in one of the gardens and this one decided to follow me.
 A beaked animal with no concept of personal space is a bit disconcerting!